If you need more orientation, you can also check our marvellous guide to Ms. Marvels.

 - Helped Carol land freelance writing gigs with aerospace and technical magazines.

 A chance team-up with Stark against War Machine (Parnell Jacobs) led Danvers to start admitting that she had a problem.
 But she still framed it as social drinking.
-And while responding along with her buddy Wolverine (James Howlett) to an attack by Powerhouse, Warbird once again made everything worse by being drunk as a skunk.

 While in New York City to negotiate book rights, Warbird was briefly kidnapped by the Doomsday Man.
 But the Wasp (Janet van Dyne) spotted this, and the Avengers thus came in as Carol freed herself.
 Justice (Vance Astro) nearly crippled himself taking the Doomsday Man out – to prove his worth.